henspace/text2lesson/readme.md

 Because the environment variable _process.env.NODE_ENV_ is commonly used by plugins and third-party packages, this needs to be set to the appropriate mode.

 To facilitate this, the script _./build-utilities/run-in-env.js_ can be used.
-In general, if you think the output from a script may depend on the build mode, you should create the npm script as a child and the invoke that using the _run-in-env.js_ script.
+In general, if you think the output from a script may depend on the build mode, you should create the npm script as a child and then invoke that using the _run-in-env.js_ script.
 An example is shown below:

     "scripts": {